SanchitaMishra170676/GHCI-Skillenza/README.md

 ## UNIQUE SELLING POINTS
 > We're proud to share that we provided security to our users by using proper authentication for both users and volunteers.
 Moreover the blockchain network makes it most secure for payment and transfers.
 Additionally it was wonderful designing the site and connecting it structurally to make it user-friendly.
 Not only we connect the people in need with the volunteers but also bear the other feature which help people both economically and medically.
-With features like plasma donation, precautionary advice and motivational sources along with the connecting the volunteers to the needy make this a robust project.
+With features like plasma donation, precautionary advice and motivational sources along with connecting volunteers to the needy make this a robust project.
 It also provides the opportunity to expand one’s business via the shop registration and order features!

 ## CHALLENGES WE FACED
-> The biggest challenge in front of of us was to provide security to our users as to how could we deal with the payment system without any trust issues.
+> The biggest challenge in front of us was to provide security to our users as to how could we deal with the payment system without any trust issues.
 Choosing the best technology to build this application was another major challenge.
 Finally we ended up deciding the use of structured databases for storing information and identity for security purpose while using decentralized approach for the payment purpose with proper smart contracts that are capable of dealing with the fraud situations.

 ## FUTURE PLANS FOR AASHRAY